holepunchto/bare/docs/context-keys.md

 **A key never changes meaning.** Once it is listed, its type, what it points at and who owns it are fixed.
 Anything that needs a different contract is a different key, which is what the version suffix is for.
 Reusing a key with a new meaning breaks every addon built against the old one, silently, because a pointer is a pointer.

+**A key is published once and never withdrawn.** An entry lasts for as long as the process, so an addon that has been handed a pointer can hold it without asking again.
+A handle that has to change over the life of the process does not fit here; publish something the addon can ask through instead, and keep the changing part behind it.

 **Nothing is required.** A missing key is an ordinary outcome and consumers are expected to degrade rather than fail.
 An embedder that has no handle to publish publishes nothing.

 **Publish before the first `bare_load()`.** Addons are loaded by `bare_load()`, so an addon only ever sees what was published before it was loaded.